June Croll

 June Croll (1901-1967) was a U.S. labor organizer most active during the interwar years.

 Biography

-June Croll was born Sonia Croll in 1901 in Odessa in the Ukraine region of Russia.
+June Croll was born Sonia Croll in 1901 in Odessa in Ukraine, at the time part of the Russian Empire.
 During her girlhood, she emigrated illegally to Canada and then to the United States, where by the age of 12 she was working in the garment industry in New York City.
 It is not certain when she changed her name from Sonia to June.